-AcupunctureAcupuncture is a method of encouraging the body to heal itself and improve function through the use of very thin needles applied to specific acupuncture points.
-The technique balances energy flow throughout the body while stimulating the nervous system to release chemicals in the muscles, brain and spinal cord.
-These chemicals can then trigger the release of hormones which influence the body’s internal regulating system.
-This can cause a decrease in pain and stress allowing the body to reset over time.
+A method of encouraging the body to heal itself and improve function through the use of very thin needles applied to specific points on the body.
+The technique balances energy flow throughout the body while stimulating the nervous system to release chemicals in the muscles, brain, and spinal cord.
+These chemicals then trigger the release of hormones which influence the body’s internal regulating system.
+This can cause a decrease in pain and stress, allowing the body to reset over time.

-Telemedicine Appointments Available!!Now you can receive quality care right from your home.
-We are now offering 30 minute telemedicine appointments via Facetime or Doxy.me.
+You can receive quality care right from your home.
+We are now offering 30-minute telemedicine appointments via Facetime or Doxy.me.
 These are herbal consults only.
-You will receive a treatment plan, herbal formulas and nutritional/dietary recommendations based on Traditional Asian Medicine.
+You will receive a treatment plan, herbal formulas, and nutritional/dietary recommendations based on East Asian Medicine.

 To take advantage of this service, please go to our scheduling system and select a telemedicine appointment time.
 We will then contact you to discuss your telemedicine appointment and give you information on how to reach us.
 Once your appointment is finished, any herbal formulas will be mailed to you or you may pick them up at a designated time from the office.